Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, terrible necrotic energy pours forth from your fingertips, worsening the ailments of your foes.
 Make a Prowess attack against each creature within a 3 tile radius cone.
-If you hit, apply one stack of each condition they are already suffering from to them.
+If you hit, apply one stack of each ailment they are already suffering from to them.

 If you have at least 4 stacks of decay exposure, make an attack against each other creature within a 3 tile radius of yourself instead.